 The implicit link between organisational culture and organisational performance has long been recognised in both mainstream management literature (Handy, 1985; Hofstede, 1980) as well as in the construction management literature (Liu and Fellows, 2001; Rowlinson, 2001).
-Within the construction research domain, the impact of culture and organisation on project performance is becoming an increasingly important topic for the establishment of a sound partnering or alliancing approach to projects.
-However, the efficacy of alliancing has so far produced mixed results and this research aims to shed light on the practice and pre-requisites for alliancing to be successful: see Bresnen and Marshall (2000a,b,c) for example.
-A number of characteristics have been identified in recent studies e.g. Rowlinson (2001), Winch et al. (2000; 1997).
-These studies addressed innovation and change in the context of the working relations in project organisation performed and the spirit within the organisation were: Organisational culture; Organisational structuring; Commitment and Culture.
+Within the construction research domain, the impact of culture and organisation on construction performance is becoming an increasingly important topic for the establishment of a sound partnering or alliancing approach to projects.
+However, it is generally accepted that the construction industry has a stronger preference for distrust rather than the full benefits of cooperation (Wood and McDermott, 1999), despite the fact that successful sustainable relationships rely on relational forms of exchange characterised by a high level of